-It’s believed to be first in the country to use Alexa to help its residents recycle more.
+It’s believed to be first in UK to use Alexa to help residents recycle

 Households in East Devon with the Amazon virtual assistant can ask Alexa how to recycle a particular item and it will provide you with a ready answer.

 She will provide answers on thousands of household items and residents can seek advice on everything from checking when collections are, reporting missed collections and asking for new recycling containers.

 The answers are tailored to the residents’ address.
 People who want to use this new ‘recycling skill’ must live in the East Devon District Council catchment area and begin their question with the message ‘Alexa, ask East Devon District Council . . . ‘ followed by the relevant recycling or waste question.